-Police Officer

-Deputy Sheriff

-Game Warden

-Virginia State Trooper
+Police Officer Deputy Sheriff Game Warden Virginia State Trooper

-Admission Requirements: In addition to the admission requirements established by the College, entry into this curriculum requires proficiency in English, mathematics, and reading.
+Admission Requirements: A high school diploma or GED is required.
+In addition to the admission requirements established by the College, entry into this curriculum requires proficiency in English, mathematics, and reading.
 If you do not meet entry requirements or your placement test scores indicate a need for further preparation, you will be placed in the appropriate developmental studies courses in English, mathematics, and/or reading.
 These developmental course credits do not apply toward degrees or certificates.
 Students required to take two or more developmental courses may need additional semesters to complete the program.